Public Narrative: Leadership, Storytelling, and Action

 This course offers students an opportunity to develop their capacity to lead by asking themselves these questions at a time in their lives when it really matters . . . and learning how to ask them of others.

-This module builds on its prerequisite MLD 355, Public Narrative: Self, Us, Now.
-In MLD 355 you began learning the practice of public narrative: exercising leadership by translating your values, and those of others, into the emotional capacity to respond to challenges with strategic agency, as opposed to reacting with avoidance or fear.
+This module builds on its predecessor, Public Narrative: Self, Us, Now.
+In the first module you began learning the practice of public narrative: exercising leadership by translating your values, and those of others, into the emotional capacity to respond to challenges with strategic agency, as opposed to reacting with avoidance or fear.
 In this module we focus on how to meet the leadership challenge of building an empathetic bridge through which we can enable others to respond with agency to four key forms of disruption: loss, difference, domination, and change.